Jigyasa08/TopRamen/README.md

 # TopRamen
-A small app with list of Restaurants
+A small app with list of Restaurants with features to search Restaurants by different Brand names, styles, countries, years, rankings, and stars.
+Clear All Filters and Pagination.

 ```
 git clone https://github.com/Jigyasa08/TopRamen.git